ouioui199/vae-for-sar-anomaly-detection/README.md

 ## Training
 First, you need to train the despeckler.
 We use [MERLIN](https://ieeexplore.ieee.org/document/9617648) algorithms.
-The code will outputs and save checkpoints to ```weights_storage/version_X/despeckler/*.ckpt```.
-Remember to change 'X' to your version.
+The code will outputs and save checkpoints to ```weights_storage/version_your_version_here/despeckler/*.ckpt```.
+Remember to rename 'your_version_here'.
 In the shell file has already been programmed to run sequentially 4 channels of a full polarization SAR image.
 If you wish to run it only on certain channel, comment the concerned code.
 ```
 bash train_despeckler.sh > train_despeckler_log.txt 2>&1
 ```